AlpsBTE/Plot-System/README.md

 <font size="3">
 The focus mode is the old well-known mode that was also used by default before the release of v3.0.
 Build your plot on a floating island in an empty void world.
 Simple and straightforward, like in the good old days.
 <br/><br/>➖ No Environment
-<br/>➖ No Neighboring Plots
+<br/>➖ No Neighbouring Plots
 </font><br/><br/>

 ![InspirationMode_PlotSystemBanner](https://user-images.githubusercontent.com/64250550/184681201-2f7e2103-df8d-42a3-93b0-ce42770e4fa8.png)
 <font size="3">
 The inspiration mode feels like building in a normal world.
-By adding the surrounding area of your plot, you will see neighboring buildings, streets and vegetation.
+By adding the surrounding area of your plot, you will see neighbouring buildings, streets and vegetation.
 In comparison to the focus mode, you will have a better orientation which helps you when building.
 This mode is selected as default, when using the Plot System for the first time.
 <br/><br/>➕ Environment
-<br/>➖ No Neighboring Plots
+<br/>➖ No Neighbouring Plots
 </font><br/><br/>

 ![CityInspirationMode_PlotSystemBanner](https://user-images.githubusercontent.com/64250550/184683030-27f1760b-09ad-43f7-b5ed-bdd46c972246.png)